joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 - Have we researched similar projects in the market?
 - **How confident am I with my capabilities?**
 - What are our weaknesses in the project scope?

+- How autonomy are we to work daily?
+- How proud are we of our delivery?
+- Are we contributing to a clear company goal?
+Is our job impactful?